 Following the reasoning of Hogan (1984) and Hoff & Arbib (1992), we assume that movements are planned to be as smooth as possible and therefore to follow a fifth order polynomial with the constraints that the target should cover a certain distance within a given time.
 This assumption has been used to model various kinds of movements quite successfully (Fligge et al. 2012, Smeets & Brenner 1999, Viviani & Flash 1995).
 It has also successfully been used to model changes in trajectories in response to target perturbations (Flash & Henis 1991, Smeets et al. 2002).
 But in our simulations, the trajectory is constantly replanned, not only in response to perturbations.
 During the whole movement, we use the latest-available information to determine how to obtain the smoothest possible further motion [more or less following the abort and replan scheme of Flash & Henis (1991)].
 The outcome of doing so determines how the movement is accelerated at that moment.
-In the simulations, we approximate continuous control by determining how the movement should proceed in time steps of 1 ms. At each moment, we determine the acceleration that would move the hand to the target as smoothly as possible given the available information that was available 100 ms earlier.
+In the simulations, we approximate continuous control by determining how the movement should proceed in time steps of 1 ms. At each moment, we determine the acceleration that would move the hand to the target as smoothly as possible given the available information at that moment.
+Considering a delay of 100 ms, the calculations rely on information that was available 100 ms earlier.